New Perspectives on Axion Misalignment Mechanism: Axion Misalignment Mechanism with a Nonzero Initial Velocity

-\textit{\textbf{Axion Misalignment Mechanism with a Nonzero Initial Velocity.}} We first present Fig.~\ref{F1} as a cartoon illustration for two representative possibilities of $\dot{\theta}_i \neq0$ initial condition (IC), with related technical details elaborated later in the text.
-In conventional misalignment, axion field starts at rest with the rescaled field value $\theta_i$, then roll down the periodic potential well, and start oscillating around the true vacuum when $m_a\sim3H$ (at $t_o^{con}$) and behaves like matter.
+We first present Fig.~\ref{F1} as a cartoon illustration for two representative possibilities of $\dot{\theta}_i \neq0$ initial condition (IC), with related technical details elaborated later.
+In conventional misalignment, axion field starts at rest with the rescaled field value $\theta_i$, then roll down the periodic potential well, and start oscillating when $m_a\sim3H$ (at $t_o^{con} \sim 1/m_a$).
 In both cases we show, the field starts with $\theta_i$ at time $t_i$.
 The lower panel demonstrates the possibility where the axion field has a negative moderate initial velocity to allow it to roll down further in the potential well so that the field value becomes smaller than $\theta_i$ when oscillation begins.
 This would lead to a suppression of the axion relic density.
-The upper panel shows the possibility with a high initial velocity, which may delay the onset of oscillation (at $t_o$) to be later than $t^{con}_o$, thus reduce the entropy $s(t_o)$ then and enhance the relic density of the axion ($\Omega_a\propto Y_a\equiv n_a/s$).
+The upper panel shows the possibility with a high initial velocity, which may delay the onset of oscillation (at $t_o$) to be later than $t^{con}_o$, thus reduce the entropy $s(t_o)$ then and enhance the relic density of the axion ($\Omega_a\propto Y_a\equiv n_a/s$).\\

 We now study the dynamics of axion evolution in details.
 The equation of motion (e.o.m) of axion field with rescaled $\theta(t) \equiv a(t)/f_a$ (mod $2\pi$) in FRW cosmology is \footnote{We assume that by $t_i$ of our consideration the radial mode has settled into its true vacuum, therefore does not influence axion evolution through coupled e.o.m's. }